 There are a couple of ways you can go about setting up HTTPS on WordPress.
 Simply put, the automatic method is easy and the manual method is hard.
 Fortunately, very few users will need to resort to the manual method.

 Follow these three easy steps to automatically enable HTTPS for WordPress without having to buy or install an SSL certificate.

 You won’t have to bother with setting up redirects from the old http:// URLs to the new https:// URLs.
 This will be done automatically for you.
 It’s likely that your content and widgets contain dozens or hundreds (even thousands) of references to your insecure http:// URLs.
 Step three will correct this automatically, saving you time and preventing visitors from seeing “mixed content” warnings.

 Three Simple Steps

-- Sign up at WP Ultimate (or WP Church Host).
+- Sign up for hosting at SiteGround.
 The cheapest plan is ideal for most.

-- Log in then request for your site to be moved from your old host (a free service).
+- Log in then request for your site to be transferred from your old host (free).

 What is normally a process that takes several hours is done in just a few minutes without cost to you.
-These two are not the only hosts that provide free SSL certificates (thanks to Let’s Encrypt) but I’m not aware of others that automatically redirect traffic to https:// and replace the insecure URLs in your content.
+SiteGround is not the only host that provides a free SSL certificate (thanks to Let’s Encrypt) but I’m not aware of many others that automatically redirect traffic to https:// and replace the insecure URLs in your content.
 This helps you avoid a long and often error-prone manual process.

 Give your site a test after completing the steps and contact your new host if you see any quirks.
 You probably won’t need to, but help is available.
-As managed WordPress hosts, these providers help not only with hosting issues but with WordPress issues.
+As a managed WordPress host, SiteGround helps not only with hosting issues but with WordPress issues.
 This makes them specially suited to assist with setting up HTTPS for WordPress.
 A typical host is not likely to assist you with things like URL redirection and replacement within the contents of a WordPress site.

 Or, Set Up HTTPS on WordPress Manually (Hard)